kevoreilly/CAPEv2/docs/book/src/installation/guest/network.rst

 Virtual Networking
 ==================

-Now you need to decide how to make your virtual machine able to access Internet or your local network.
+Now you need to decide how to make your virtual machine able to access the Internet or your local network.

-In order to make it work properly you'll have to configure your machine's network so that the Host and the Guest can communicate.
+To make it work properly you'll have to configure your machine's network so that the Host and the Guest can communicate.
 Testing the network access by pinging a guest is a good practice, to make sure the virtual network was set up correctly.
-Use only static IP addresses for your guest, as today CAPE doesn't support DHCP and using it will break your setup.
+Use only static IP addresses for your guest, as today CAPE doesn't support DHCP, and using it will break your setup.

-This stage is very much up to your own requirements and to the characteristics of your virtualization software.
+This stage is very much up to your requirements and the characteristics of your virtualization software.

     .. warning:: Virtual networking errors!
-        Virtual networking is a vital component for CAPE, you must be really sure to get connectivity between host and guest.
+        Virtual networking is a vital component for CAPE, you must be sure to get connectivity between host and guest.
         Most of the issues reported by users are related to a wrong setup of their networking.